cheatcode/mongodb/README.md

 3. **Access the monitoring endpoint**:

-   You can access the monitoring endpoint at:
+   You can access the monitoring endpoint via HTTP at:
    ```
    http://your-domain.com/monitor?token=your_secure_monitor_token
    ```

    Replace `your_secure_monitor_token` with the value you set in `config.json`.

+   Note: The monitoring endpoint is only available over HTTP, not HTTPS, as it uses a simple configuration that doesn't require SSL certificates.

 4. **Email alerts**: